Find Trade Colleges

 $12,048 Average Tuition & Fees

-Our 2023 rankings named Northwestern Michigan College the best value school in Michigan for trade school students working on their bachelor’s degree.
-NMC is a public institution located in Traverse City, Michigan.
-The school has a small population, and it awarded 38 bachelor’s degrees in 2021-2022.
+Our analysis found Northwestern Michigan College to be the best value school for trade school students who want to pursue a bachelor’s degree in Michigan.
+NMC is a small public school situated in Traverse City, Michigan.
+It awarded 38 bachelor’s degrees in 2021-2022.

 Out-of-state tuition fees for undergraduate students at NMC are $12,048 per year.
-Bachelor’s Degree recipients from this school accumulate an average of $22,076 in student debt by the time they complete their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $22,076 in student loans.

-NMC also made our Best Bachelor’s Degree Trade Schools in Michigan list, coming in at #3.
+NMC also took the #3 spot in our Best Bachelor’s Degree Trade Schools in Michigan rankings.

 #2